-I made the transition from full-time woodworker to jeweler.
+I made the transition from full-time woodworker to jeweler at Digby and Iona.
 There were a few things that prompted me to make the change: the workshop was going to be demolished and we would have had to move the entire operation.
 I also had a few bad accidents with the table saw and decided a different career path might be necessary to keep all my fingers.

 I started to take myself seriously as a jeweler when I would see my jewelry on a stranger in the street.
 I've always followed the path of self-reliance and employment, and had a keen interest in creating a product that would be heirloom quality.